 “Dunedin and other studies show that most people have at least one episode of mental illness during their lifetime.”

 What compels people to manufacture “universal” truths?
-Aren’t such beliefs poor substitutes for feeling and understanding historical, factual, personal truths?
+Aren’t such beliefs poor substitutes for feeling?
+For understanding historical, factual, personal truths?

 What if the price we pay for avoiding and pressuring down our feelings is: A wasted life?